 \section{Conclusion}

-In summary, HiT-JEPA introduces a unified three-layer hierarchy that captures point-level fine-grained details, intermediate trajectory patterns, and high-level trajectory semantics within a single self-supervised framework.
-By leveraging a Hierarchical JEPA, it enables a more powerful trajectory feature extraction in the representation space and produces cohesive multi-granular embeddings.
-Extensive evaluations on diverse urban and maritime trajectory datasets show that HiT-JEPA outperforms single-scale self-supervised methods in trajectory similarity computation, especially zero-shot generalization and downstream fine-tuning.
-These results validate its effectiveness and robustness for real-world, large-scale trajectory modeling. \looseness -1
+HiT-JEPA introduces a unified three-layer hierarchy that captures point-level fine-grained details, intermediate trajectory patterns, and high-level trajectory semantics within a single self-supervised framework.
+By leveraging a Hierarchical JEPA, it enables more powerful trajectory feature extraction in the representation space and produces cohesive multi-granular embeddings.
+Extensive evaluations on diverse urban and maritime trajectory datasets show that HiT-JEPA outperforms single-scale self-supervised methods in trajectory similarity computation, particularly in zero-shot generalization and downstream fine-tuning, validating its effectiveness and robustness for real-world, large-scale trajectory modeling.